 The Shipwrecks, the Lakes, and the Silence Underwater: A Week in Coron

-I'd seen the photos of Kayangan Lake — the jade-green water, the limestone cliffs, the "cleanest lake in the Philippines" caption.
-I expected it to be one of those places that looks better on Instagram than in reality.
+You've seen the photos of Kayangan Lake — the jade-green water, the limestone cliffs, the "cleanest lake in the Philippines" caption.
+It reads like one of those places engineered to look better on Instagram than in person.

 Arrival